 Categorized breakdown of your expenditures

-SayMoney—keeping you on top of your recurring expenditures
+Great for staying on top of your recurring expenditures: SayMoney

 SayMoney is a budgeting app that focuses on simplicity, offering you the most intuitive means of overseeing your finances.
-The app evaluates all of your expenses, filters, sorts,and groups them to give you a better idea of where your money is going each month.
+The app evaluates, filters, sorts and groups your expenses to give you a better idea of where your money is going each month.

 Another benefit of SayMoney is how it tracks and manages all of your recurring expenditures.
 In doing so, it encourages you to reconsider whether you want to continue paying for each service.
 Such recurring expenditures could include: